JamesFaix/Djambi-N/readme.md

 ### Surrounding
 - If a _Chief_ that is not in _The Seat_ is surrounded by _Corpses_, it is killed and its _Corpse_ stays in the same cell.
 - Any other pieces controlled by the same player become _abandoned_.
+- A _Chief_ can be surrounded by _Corpses_ in _The Seat_, as long as its controller still has some possible moves with other pieces.

 ### Out of Moves
 - Similar to _surrounding_, if a player has no possible moves, their _Chief_ dies in place and any remaining pieces are _abandoned_.